oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 #### Overview

-If you want to make a WebLogic domain home configuration change to a running Model in Image domain, and you want the change to survive WebLogic pod restarts, then you can modify your existing model by one or more the following approaches:
+If you want to make a configuration change to a running Model in Image domain, and you want the change to survive WebLogic pod restarts, then you can modify your existing model using one of the following approaches:

   - Changing secrets or environment variables that are referenced by macros in your model files.